DISHDevEx/fonpr/respons_ml/action_handler/README.md

 ```
 Navigate to the respons_ml folder and enter the Python interactive shell by running the command 'python'

+Copy the file found at PaperArmada/hello-world/test/test.txt and paste it into your own GitHub directory for testing.

 Run the following code within the python shell (replace the PaperArmada GitHub path / branch name with your own):

 ```Python